 Another visual merchandising technique that has worked time and again is the incorporation of art in your VM practice.
 Doing this will help you stand out and help you become a brand that is unique and innovative in their marketing approach.

 You can hire artists to design artsy product packaging for you.
-You can also incorporate art in your visual merchandising effort by organising products in a unique way.
+Incorporate art in your visual merchandising in retail effort by organising products in a unique way.
 Designing eye-catching posters and signage is another tactic you can explore to capture customer attention.

 Point of Purchase (POP) Displays